-- (A) AFL NSW/ACT is responsible for the organisation, promotion and administration of Australian Football throughout NSW and the ACT and accordingly has jurisdiction over all Affiliated Leagues in NSW and the ACT including the relevant Competitions. - (B) These Rules have been made by AFL NSW/ACT and by [Insert League] pursuant to its role to administer Competitions in the [Insert Region].
+- (A) AFL NSW/ACT is responsible for the organisation, promotion and administration of Australian Football throughout NSW and the ACT and accordingly has jurisdiction over all Affiliated Leagues in NSW and the ACT including the relevant Competitions. - (B) These Rules have been made by AFL NSW/ACT and by AFL Hunter Central Coast pursuant to its role to administer Competitions in the Hunter Central Coast region of NSW.